eduvpn/documentation/MULTI_PROFILE.md

 additional networks to manage servers.
 The administrators are determined by the ACL and have two-factor authentication enabled as to provide extra security.

-We assume the instance is running as `https://vpn.example/` and was deployed using the provided deploy script.
+We assume the instance is running as `https://vpn.example/` and was initially deployed using the provided deploy script.

 The configuration is done in `/etc/vpn-server-api/vpn.example/config.yaml`.